-In this mission, you'll learn how to solve complex probability problems.
+In this mission of this Probability Fundamentals in R course, you'll learn how to solve complex probability problems.
 You'll learn about concepts such as set complements, the multiplication rule, independent and non-independent events, and more.

 Mathematicians are known for taking complex problems and breaking them down into more approachable bits and pieces, and that's a skill you've probably begun to develop while learning to code, too.
 Probability is no different!
 In this mission, you'll take what you've learned in the previous missions and apply it to solve more involved probability problems.

 In addition, you will learn what it means for an event to occur with and without replacement.

 By the time you complete this mission, you will have learned new techniques and have answered the following probability questions:

 - What is the probability that it takes three flips or more for a coin to land heads up?